Overview of Commencement Events, 2017

 Saturday, June 3: Alumni Reunions.
 More information about Reunions is available online.

-Monday, June 1: Class Day; Departmental Reception; prom for seniors.
+Monday, June 5: Class Day; Departmental Reception; Step Sing for seniors.
 Dean's brunch and hooding ceremony for advanced degree candidates

 Tuesday, June 6: Commencement; diploma distribution in residential colleges for seniors.